HCaldwell95/watery-wordplay-wreck-submit/README.md

 #### Code

 - <a href="https://codeinstitute.net/" target="_blank">Code Institute, Various Tutors</a>
   - Helped me to find solutions to many of my coding issues/queries and allowed me to refer to specific modules for further guidance.
+Additional credit for providing the terminal in which my project is run.

 - <a href="https://www.youtube.com/watch?v=m4nEnsavl6w" target="_blank">YouTube (Kite)</a>
   - This video walkthrough helped me to understand the fundamental requirements of this application and my code has been heavily influenced by this video.